 Well, some more breaking news, everybody.

-Uh turns out that Canada's chief medical officer um is now recommending that masks should be worn during uh the the making love during during the intercourse.
+It turns out that Canada's chief medical officer is now recommending that masks should be worn during the making love, during the intercourse.

 Not quite sure how I want to say this during a family show.

-Uh when you're having the intimate times with with somebody else, you should wear a mask, is what they are recommending at this point, which I'm not quite sure.
+When you're having the intimate times with somebody else, you should wear a mask is what they are recommending at this point, which I'm not quite sure.

 In other words, the mask I get because it's a respiratory illness, coronavirus, right?